SpaceVim/SpaceVim/docs/layers/checkers.md

 ## Configuration

-The checkers layer has been loaded by default, there are two kinds options for this layer: global options and layer option.
+The checkers layer is loaded by default, there are two kinds options for this layer: global options and layer options.

 **Global options:**

-All of the SpaceVim global options should be put into `[options]` section.
+All of the SpaceVim global options should be put into the `[options]` section.

 | Name          | default value | description         |
 | ------------- | ------------- | ------------------- |